elusivecodes/FrostDateTime/README.md

 #### Year

-To get the year according to the current timezone, use the `getYear()` method.
+Get the year in current timezone.

 ```javascript
 const year = date.getYear();
 ```

-You can also set the year according to the current timezone with the `setYear()` method.
+Set the year in current timezone.

 - `year` is a number representing the year.
-- `month` is a number representing the month, and will default to the current value.
+- `month` is a number representing the month (between *0* and *11*), and will default to the current value.
 - `date` is a number representing the date, and will default to the current value.

 If the `date` argument is omitted, and the new month contains less days than the current date, the date will be set to the last day of the new month.

+To disable date clamping, set the property `DateTime.clampDates` to *false*.

 ```javascript
 date.setYear(year, month, date);